m2data/Willibald-Data/Testcases en.md

 | xxx | xxx | order active too long | error |
 | zzz | zzz | direct sale, no delivery | irrelevant |
 | yyy | yyy | not yet delivered | not yet |

-## Not tested

-- Transfer of a load date timestamp from the input data